NobidoNs/CustomAI/README.md

    for mac install portaudio
 3. Run Jarvis.bat or start.py file.
 4. (optional) open output.md file for use text mode (--help).

+## 🛠️ How It Works

+1. **Activation**:
+   The assistant listens for its name to start processing input.

+2. **Speech Processing**:
+   Once activated, it uses **Google Speech Recognizer** to capture audio from the microphone and convert it into text.

+3. **Request Handling**:
+   The transcribed text is sent to the selected neural network for further processing, enabling dynamic responses.

+4. **Sound Playback**:
+   Using gTTS(Google text to speech) and pygame mixer read request.

+---

 #### **List of Available Commands for Calling Scripts**